kobotoolbox/dkobo/README.md

 # Dkobo.
-## A django project for developing components of the kobotoolkit.
+## A django project for developing components of the kobotoolbox.
 ------------------------------

-This is a django project intended to house django implementations of KoboToolkit work.
+This is a django project intended to house django implementations of KoboToolbox work.

 ------------------------------